Intellectual Property Insights from Fishman Stewart

 A Series Exploring the Controversial “Section 230” – Part 2

 In the previous mini article, we discussed the origins of the Communications Decency Act, and its passage into law in 1996.
-Welcome to FishBits®, I’m Zachary Grant and today we’ll explore why some portions of the Act were found to be unconstitutional by the Supreme Court of the United States (SCOTUS) while other portions remain in force today.
+Today we’ll explore why some portions of the Act were found to be unconstitutional by the Supreme Court of the United States (SCOTUS) while other portions remain in force today.

 Just one year after the Act became law, SCOTUS held that portions of the Act violated free speech rights of the First Amendment of the United States’ Constitution.
 In the case Reno v.
 American Civil Liberties Union, SCOTUS found that some government regulations of the Act – namely, those criminalizing the internet transmission of obscene or indecent content to minors – was overbroad and placed unacceptably heavy burdens on protected speech.
 Hence, why this content remains on the internet today.